 “Crocus Hill Ghost Story” presented by Zeitgeist

-The Anderson Center presents Crocus Hill Ghost Story, a collaborative live performance by new music ensemble Zeitgeist, composer/flutist Julie Johnson, writer Cheri Johnson, narrator KrisAnne Weiss and filmmaker DJ Mendel in the Tower View Barn at the Anderson Center in Red Wing, MN on Thursday, October 29th at 7:00 p.m.
+The Anderson Center presents Crocus Hill Ghost Story, a collaborative live performance by new music ensemble Zeitgeist, composer Julie Johnson, writer Cheri Johnson, and narrator KrisAnne Weiss in the Tower View Barn at the Anderson Center in Red Wing, MN on Thursday, October 29th at 7:00 p.m.
 A macabre tale of a house possessed that is accompanied by a wildly evocative and colorful score, Crocus Hill Ghost Story explores the complex relationship between two longtime friends and the evolution of their relationship as they experience a haunting.
 Suitable for teenagers through adults.

 Always eager to explore new artistic frontiers, Zeitgeist regularly collaborates with poets, choreographers, directors, visual artists and sound artists of all types to create imaginative new work that challenges the boundaries of traditional chamber music.
 “We’re all about creating and performing brand new things, ” shares Zeitgeist Co-Director Heather Barringer.

-The score, described as “wildly evocative and colorful,” is performed by Zeitgeist – Barringer and Patti Cudd on percussion, Pat O’Keefe on woodwinds and Nicola Melville on piano – along with Julie Johnson.
+The score, described as “wildly evocative and colorful,” is performed by Zeitgeist – Barringer and Patti Cudd on percussion, Pat O’Keefe on woodwinds and Nicola Melville on piano.

-Merging with the music and the film is the story, as narrated by Krisanne Weiss, a Twin Cities singer/actor.
+Merging with the music is the story, as narrated by Krisanne Weiss, a Twin Cities singer/actor.
 “We’ve worked with her a number of times before,” Barringer adds.

-Put all those elements together, she said, and “It’s pretty spooky.”
+Putting those two elements together, she said, and “It’s pretty spooky.”
 At the same time, the show leaves room for people to reach their own conclusions about what happened on Crocus Hill.

 “We’re really excited to be back at the Anderson Center” for the third time, Barringer notes.
 Previously Zeitgeist and Kevin Kling performed here, and last year they collaborated with Nirmala Rajasekar.